 Use protective gloves as coolant can cause irritation if it comes in contact with the skin.
+Hot coolant can also cause scalding.

 Use a suitable container.
 Used coolant must be disposed of as specified in national and international laws and regulations.